Water resources: Climate change

+Groundwater overdrafting

+The world's supply of groundwater is steadily decreasing.
+Groundwater depletion (or overdrafting) is occurring for example in Asia, South America and North America.
+It is still unclear how much natural renewal balances this usage, and whether ecosystems are threatened.

 Water resource management

 Water resource management is the activity of planning, developing, distributing and managing the optimum use of water resources.
 It is an aspect of water cycle management.
 The field of water resources management will have to continue to adapt to the current and future issues facing the allocation of water.
 With the growing uncertainties of global climate change and the long-term impacts of past management actions, this decision-making will be even more difficult.
 It is likely that ongoing climate change will lead to situations that have not been encountered.
 As a result, alternative management strategies, including participatory approaches and adaptive capacity are increasingly being used to strengthen water decision-making.

 Ideally, water resource management planning has regard to all the competing demands for water and seeks to allocate water on an equitable basis to satisfy all uses and demands.
 As with other resource management, this is rarely possible in practice so decision-makers must prioritise issues of sustainability, equity and factor optimisation (in that order!) to achieve acceptable outcomes.
 One of the biggest concerns for water-based resources in the future is the sustainability of the current and future water resource allocation.

 Sustainable Development Goal 6 has a target related to water resources management: "Target 6.5: By 2030, implement integrated water resources management at all levels, including through transboundary cooperation as appropriate."